issoftwaretools13/repoD/readme.md

 ### Method 1: to reset Dongle for other functionality, call the below function
 	balBTDongleLib.resetConfig();

+### Method 1.1: to reset Dongle for other functionality, call the below function
+	balBTDongleLib.resetConfig(ecuRecord);
+    # the parameter is: ECURecord ecuRecord

 ### Method 1.2: to check if the device is connected with the bluetooth, call the below function
     boolean checkConnection =  balBTDongleLib.isConnected();